LoCoJanik/USBCaputreCardOutput/README.md

 Default is --deviceid 0 --width 1920 --height 1080

-When your CaptureCard have another Output Options you must try 0 - n equel of your VideoDevices and you Resolution
+When your CaptureCard have another Output Options you must try 0 - n equel of your VideoDevices

+When you are need the Resolution Option you need:

+--width 1920 --height 1080

+For Exempel:

-./usbvideo.py --deviceid 1 --width 1920 --height 1080
+./usbvideo.py --deviceid 0 --width 1920 --height 1080